fluxninja/aperture/docs/content/guides/api-quota-management/quota-scheduling-for-openai.md

-Quota Scheduler can be use to enforce rate limits set by third party vendors like OpenAI, which helps minimise the need of retrying the request and increase success rate of requests to third party vendors.
-Moreover, it can help you reduce the third party vendor usages cost scheduling the request to be sent at a later time without having to go beyond a certain limits.
+Quota Scheduler can be use to enforce rate limits set by third party vendors like OpenAI, which helps minimise the need of retrying the request and increase success rate of requests.
+Moreover, it can help reduce the third party vendor usages cost by scheduling the request, stopping to go beyond a certain limits.

 This guide will help you understand how to use the Quota Scheduler Policy to manage and stop hitting rate limits imposed by OpenAI.
-With the help of this policy you can minimizing need of retrying the request without having to sacrifice the user experience.
+With the help of this policy need of retrying the request can be optional, without having to sacrifice the user experience.

 ## Pre-Requisites